ucsffrancislab/genomics/data/20250700-AGS-CIDR-ONCO-IL370/20250618-quick_test/README.md

 --set-all-var-ids chr@:#:\$r:\$a --new-id-max-allele-len 50

 may to use vcf-dosage=DS-force to set 0s?
+Nulls actually.
+Can mean 0, 1 or 2.